IBM/cp4mcm-samples/bcdr/restore/README.md

 ## Prerequisites

-- Install `watch`, `kubectl`, `oc`, `python`, `velero`, `Helm` , and `cloudctl` CLI on the workstation machine.
-From the workstation machine, you have to initialize and monitor the restore of IBM Cloud Pak® for Multicloud Management.
+- Install the `watch`, `kubectl`, `oc`, `python`, `velero`, `Helm` , and `cloudctl` CLI on the workstation machine, where you can access the OpenShift cluster, initiate and monitor the restoration of  IBM Cloud Pak® for Multicloud Management.

 **Notes**

-- The restore cluster should be in the same region as backup cluster.
+- The restored cluster needs to be in the same region as the backed-up cluster.
-- It is recommended to have the same OpenShift version in both the backed up and restored cluster.
+- It is recommended to have the same OpenShift version in both the backed-up and restored cluster.
-- If Monitoring needs to be restored, then we need to keep backup and restore cluster domain name same otherwise after restore monitoring agents will not be able to connect to MCM.
+- If Monitoring needs to be restored, you need to keep the backed-up and restored cluster domain name same.
+Otherwise, Monitoring agents might not be able to connect to IBM Cloud Pak for Multicloud Management after restoration.
-- The following outlined steps are to restore IBM Cloud Pak for Multicloud Management in a new cluster.
+- The following steps in the Procedure section are to restore IBM Cloud Pak for Multicloud Management in a new cluster.
-- Current backup also backs up keys and certificates from the previous clusters.
-This is required to ensure restored data is accessible in the new deployment.
-This restore flow works in conjunction with backup flow detailed in the backup section.
-It cannot run independently.
+- The backup also backs up keys and certificates from the previous clusters.
+Ensure that the restored data is accessible in the new deployment.
+This restoration procedure works with the backup procedure in Backing up IBM Cloud Pak for Multicloud Management.
+Without backup, you can't run the restoration independently.
-- Do the following restore procedure and it is important to have data restored first and then deploy cluster.
-Otherwise, things will not work as expected.
+- It's important to restore the backed-up data first for different components like Common Services, Monitoring, GRC, Vulnerability Advisor (VA), Mutation Advisor (MA), and Managed Services, and then deploy Common Services and IBM Cloud Pak for Multicloud Management operators.
+Otherwise, the restoration might not work.

-## Disaster recovery steps
+## Procedure

-### 1. Restore Common Services, Monitoring, GRC, VA\MA, and Managed Services by running `restore.sh` file
+### 1. Restore Common Services, Monitoring, GRC, Vulnerability Advisor (VA), Mutation Advisor (MA), and Managed Services.

-1. Clone the GitHub repository.
+1. Clone the GitHub repository by running the following command:

      ```
      git clone https://github.com/IBM/cp4mcm-samples.git
      ```

-2. Change the following values in `restore-data.json` file based on your values, `restore-data.json` file is available in `<Path of cp4mcm-samples>/bcdr/restore/scripts` folder.
-You need to designate `<Path of cp4mcm-samples>` with the real path where you put the `cp4mcm-samples` GitHub repository
+2. Change the following values in the file `restore-data.json` based on real values.
+The file `restore-data.json` is available in the directory `<Path of cp4mcm-samples>/bcdr/restore/scripts`, where `<Path of cp4mcm-samples>` is the real path where you put the `cp4mcm-samples` GitHub repository.

    ```
    "accessKeyId":"<bucket access key id>",